Aisha Akram

-Aisha Akram, also spelt Ayesha Akram, is a former badminton player from Pakistan.
+Aisha Akram, also spelled Ayesha Akram, is a former badminton player from Pakistan.

 Career

 National

 Akram is a two-time (2005, 2007) national champion.
 She represented National Bank of Pakistan domestically.
-In the 51st National badminton championship held at Rodham Hall, Islamabad in 2008, defending singles champion, Akram lost to Sara Khan in the final.
+At the 51st National badminton championship held at Rodham Hall, Islamabad in 2008, defending singles champion, Akram lost to Sara Khan in the final.
 Earlier in the semi-finals she had beaten Sara Mohmand, 21–17, 21–17.
-In the women's double, she reached the finals against Sara Mohmad and Sara Khan with her teammate, Palwasha Bashir.
+In the women's double, she reached the finals against Sara Mohmand and Sara Khan with her teammate, Palwasha Bashir.
 They beat Uzma Butt and Saima Waqas of Wapda, 21-14 and 21–16 in the semi-finals.

 International

 Akram has represented Pakistan internationally in singles, women's doubles and mixed doubles.